Astro36/zotero-webdav-kube/README.md

 # Zotero WebDAV for Kubernetes

+This guide explains how to deploy a self-hosted Zotero WebDAV server on a K3s cluster.

 ## Install K3s

+Run the following command to install K3s:

 ```sh
 curl -sfL https://get.k3s.io | sh -
 ```

+Configure access to the cluster:

 ```sh
 mkdir -p ~/.kube